 Anxiety in pregnancy develops slowly.
 If you have anxiety during pregnancy, there are ways to know for sure.
 The red flags on Anxiety Disorder are listed below:

 Tense and strained even without a valid reason

-The panic attacks have similar symptoms.
+Panic attacks have similar symptoms.
 It occurs suddenly, and the worst attack scenario takes at most 10 minutes before the person stops shaking if she doesn’t pass out from the tremors.

-The thought that you’re going insane
+Thinking you’re going insane

 These signs can push you into thinking that you are having a heart attack or any other fatal disease.